delthan/downthon_AB/README.md

 ## Can I customize anything in my blog?

 Yes!
-In the /config folder there is a file called config.json that allows you to adjust several variables, like the location of the input folder or output folder.
+In the /config folder there is a file called config.json that allows you to adjust several variables, e.g. the location of the input folder or output folder.

-One thing you will _definitely_ want to change is the default information entered in the header.md, footer.md, swag.md, and about.md
+One thing you will _definitely_ want to customize is the default information entered in the header.md, footer.md, swag.md, and about.md files, also located in the /config folder.